logzio/documentation/docs/shipping/Code/dotnet.md

 </layout>
 ```

-##### Add trace context
+### Add trace context

 :::note
 The Trace Context feature does not support .NET Standard 1.3.
 :::

-If you’re sending traces with OpenTelemetry instrumentation (auto or manual), you can correlate your logs with the trace context.
-In this way, your logs will have traces data in it: `span id` and `trace id`.
-To enable this feature, set `addTraceContext="true"` in your configuration file or `AddTraceContext = true` in your code.
+To correlate logs with trace context in OpenTelemetry (auto or manual), set `addTraceContext="true"` in your configuration file or `AddTraceContext = true` in your code.
+This adds `span id` and `trace id` to your logs.
 For example:

 ```csharp
 var config = new LoggingConfiguration();